yawkat/Accordion/README.md

 Uses
 ----

-This project is based on the MCStrike internal network which operates in the same fashion, though it uses custom data management and packet registration.
-This project has been rewritten from scratch for open-source usage.
+This project is used in the MCStrike internal network.

 License
 -------